joshlarsen/curriculum-docker/notes/lesson2_lab_dockerfile.md

-# Project 2:Build a Dockerfile for an existing code base
+# Project 2: Build a Dockerfile for an existing code base

 ## Walk thru Demo App Architecture
 - Add Architectural Diagram with each components